ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/liveness-readiness-resource-limits-env-variables.md

             periodSeconds: 5
           readinessProbe:
             httpGet:
-              path: /ready    # A request is sent to this endpoint, if it returns OK, the application is run.
+              path: /ready    # A request is sent to this endpoint; if it returns OK, the application is ready
               port: 80
-            initialDelaySeconds: 20 # First check is made after 20 seconds delay from the start.
+            initialDelaySeconds: 20 # First check is made after 20 seconds delay from startup
-            periodSeconds: 3 # Continues trying every 3 seconds.
+            periodSeconds: 3 # Continues trying every 3 seconds
-            terminationGracePeriodSconds: 50 # Its explanation was written above.
+            terminationGracePeriodSeconds: 50 # Explanation provided above
 ---
 apiVersion: v1
 kind: Service